If you had a friend from overseas coming to visit you on your narrowboat holiday, where would you take them first?

 The breathtaking Pontcysyllte Aqueduct is located in the beautiful Welsh countryside and a World Heritage Site.
 It’s a fantastic spot to witness a pioneering feat of engineering that amazed the world back in 1801, designed by the famous engineer Thomas Telford.

-You can reach the aqueduct from our Chirk canal boat base.
+You can reach the aqueduct from our canal boat hire base in Wales.

 The name Linlithgow is said to mean “loch in a damp hollow” from llyn (loch), laith (damp) and cau (a hollow), which doesn’t really do much to recommend it.